Sakshi-Deshwal/Retail-Sales-Analysis-Dashboard/Readme.md

 * Monthly trends indicate seasonal fluctuations, which can impact inventory and staffing decisions.
 * Certain categories show high sales but potentially lower contribution spread, suggesting the need for deeper profitability analysis.
 * Revenue concentration suggests a potential Pareto distribution (80/20 rule), where a small portion of customers drives the majority of revenue.
+* The business shows signs of a Pareto distribution, where a small percentage of customers contributes a majority of revenue, highlighting dependency risks.

 ---

 ## 💡 Business Recommendations

 * Diversify revenue by promoting underperforming product categories
 * Expand operations or marketing in low-performing regions
 * Reduce dependency on top customers by improving customer acquisition strategies